 Some people might say that global warming doesn’t exist because it’s too cold where they are.
 Of course, it’s a simplistic view of the world.
 Explaining it to them scientifically could be challenging.
 The best option is to encourage them to travel.
 Seeing how hot it is in other places and how people suffer, as a result, will help change their minds.
 It’s true not only for issues related to the environment.
 Cultural biases and stereotypes will also end if people become more familiar with others outside their bubble.

 Advise them not to watch the same news media channels

 It’s difficult for some people to believe in the reality of global warming because they keep watching the same news organizations.
 They’re not even real journalists.
 Some of them are propaganda machines to push for disinformation campaigns.
 It helps if people who don’t believe in global warming start watching other news channels.
 They will find it easier to see other perspectives.
 The only way to fight disinformation is by giving the real story.
 It could take a while, but it’s possible.

 Changes should come from the top.
 If people who take leadership roles are the ones who fan the flames of disinformation, it might be difficult to fight back.
 The only way for the rest to get the truth is by voting these leaders out of office.
 They don’t deserve to be there.
 They will only make it more difficult for environmental campaigns to succeed.
 It’s challenging to take them on, but you can keep organizing.

 It could take a while to change deeply held beliefs.
 It would help if you led by example.
 Show people that you’re taking the right steps at home.
-Work with a St Petersburg junk removal company to help with trash disposal because you believe in climate change.
+Work with Evergreen Junk Removal company to help with trash disposal because you believe in climate change.
 No one will accuse you of hypocrisy since your words and actions are consistent.